-- coordinate the special provisions needed by boys who have specific mental health, social, emotional, wellbeing and behavioural needs
+- Coordinate the special provisions needed by boys who have specific mental health, social, emotional, wellbeing and behavioural needs

-- work with staff, parents and outside agencies, if needed, to ensure that every boy has, as much as possible, equal opportunity to attend school punctually and consistently, to learn and perform well in both their lessons and exams
+- Work with staff, parents and outside agencies, if needed, to ensure that every boy has, as much as possible, equal opportunity to attend school punctually and consistently, to learn and perform well in both their lessons and exams

 For Inclusion or accessibility queries, contact Inclusion Coordinator, Sue Watkins: email@example.com

 The De Quetteville Library, The Median and the Learning Resource Centre are welcoming and thriving learning spaces that combine technology, to facilitate modern education, and the charm and atmosphere of a traditional library.
 The oldest section was an integral part of the original school teaching room when it was established in 1852, it was refurbished in 1905, with carved oak shelving donated by the De Quetteville family.
-All students are welcome to use the the library spaces pre-school, break and and lunch time to study, research and read, and they can play games, take part in club activities or socialise with their friends.
+All students are welcome to use the library spaces pre-school, break and lunchtime to study, research and read, and they can play games, take part in club activities or socialise with their friends.
 The extensive College archive, with material throughout its history is now situated within the Library.
 The library entrance hall, The Curam, is used for rolling display sourced from the archive.

 The Library plays a central role in supporting teacher and learning across the curriculum and aims to develop in the boys' lifelong enjoyment of reading, it provides: